HeardLibrary/linked-data/neptune/README.md

 ## Modules required

-In order to avoid the necessity of uploading custom layers, the script limites the imported modules to those that are included automatically in the AWS Lambda Python environment.
+In order to avoid the necessity of uploading custom layers, the script limits the imported modules to those that are included automatically in the AWS Lambda Python environment.

 ## Source data CSV files

 The script receives input from some CSV files present in the S3 bucket.

-The first file, `named_graphs.csv` MUST be present for all functions except `initialize`.
+The first file, `named_graphs.csv` MUST be present for all operations except `initialize`.
 This file describes the metadata properties of each of the named graphs to be uploaded.
 The file MUST be in the root directory of the S3 data bucket.
 It contains a REQUIRED column `sd:name` that provides the IRI of the named graph and a REQUIRED column `load_status` that SHOULD be empty initially and is used to record the status of the load or drop operations as they are carried out.
 The `load_status` column makes it possible to determine what stage of the operation was in operation when the script was interrupted or timed out.
 All other columns are OPTIONAL and are used to provide metadata about the named graph.
 An [example named_graphs.csv file](named_graphs.csv) is provided in the repository.

-The second file, `graph_file_associations.csv` is REQUIRED only for the `load` function.
+The second file, `graph_file_associations.csv` is REQUIRED only for the `load` and `metadata` operations.
 It is used to associate the named graphs with the files that contain the RDF data to be loaded.
 If present, the file MUST be in the root directory of the S3 data bucket.
 It contains five REQUIRED columns.
 The `sd:name` column provides the IRI of the named graph.
 It serves as a foreign key associating rows with the primary key (`sd:name`) in the `named_graphs.csv` file.
 The `sd:graph` column contains an IRI distinguishing the subgraph of the named graph whose triples are contained in the RDF data file to be uploaded.
 The `sd:graph` IRI MUST NOT be the same as the `sd:name` IRI.
 If a named graph contains only a single subgraph, the two IRIs MAY be differentiated using a fragment identifier.
 The filename column contains the name of the file in the S3 bucket that contains the RDF data to be loaded.
 The `graph_load_status` column SHOULD be empty initially and is used to record the status of the load operation as it is carried out.
 The `graph_load_status` column makes it possible to determine what stage of the operation was in operation when the script was interrupted or timed out.
 The `elapsed_time` column SHOULD be empty initially and is used to record the cumulative elapsed time after each file is uploaded.
 An [example graph_file_associations.csv file](graph_file_associations.csv) is provided in the repository.

 ### Strategies for associating named graphs with files

 There are two main strategies for associating named graphs with files.

 The first is to have a single file for each named graph.
-This is the simplest strategy and is the one used in the example file.
-This is a useful strategy if it is likely that queries will often use only part of the information from a project.
+This is the simplest strategy and is a useful strategy if it is likely that queries will often use only part of the information from a project.
 It is also useful in the case where the data files are very large, since the script drops the entire named graph before loading the new data.
 If several large files were included in a single named graph, the drop operation would take a long time and all of the data files would need to be reloaded even if only one of them had changed.
 This strategy is illustrated in the syriaca.org part of the Service Description Model diagram above.
 The disadvantage of this strategy is that each of the named graphs must be specified in the query.

 The second strategy is to have several files for each named graph, each with a distinct `sd:graph` IRI.
-This strategy is useful if the data files are generated separately but are small.
+This strategy is used in the example file and is useful if the data files are generated separately but are small.
 If it is likely that queries will often use the entire set of data from a project, this strategy requires specifying only a single named graph in the query.
 This strategy is illustrated in the rs.tdwg.org part of the Service Description Model diagram above.
 The disadvantage of this strategy is that all of the files must be dropped and reloaded if any of them change, although this is trivial if the files are small.

 ## Configuration files